shinyzhu/shinyzhu.github.io/content/posts/2023/using-github-action-and-systemd-to-deploy-express-app.md

 And I'm using Nginx + SSL to handle requests and as the reverse proxy to the API service.

-### Run Express (Node App) as Systemd Service
+### Long Running Express App as Systemd Service

 To [run the Express app as a service](https://expressjs.com/en/advanced/pm.html).
 I use Systemd to do that.
 (Not pm2 here).
-And here is the service file:

-File: `/etc/systemd/system/ibkapi.service`
+Here is the service file: `/etc/systemd/system/ibkapi.service`

 ```ini
 [Unit]